tsgates/arch-wiki-markdown/wiki/Active_Directory_Integration.md

 Install the following packages:

--   samba
--   pam-krb5 ---- error: does not exist in latest version or arch linux!
--   pam_pwcheck
+-   samba, see also Samba
+-   pam-krb5 from the AUR
--   openntpd (or) ntp
+-   ntp or openntpd, see also NTPd or OpenNTPD

 > Updating DNS